God is messing me up.

 Coming home to a full closet, full pantry, full refrigerator.

-Next came some books the Lord put before me, two by Jen Hatmaker (7: An Experimental Mutiny Against Excess and Interrupted), one by Katie Davis, Kisses from Katie, and another by Shane Claiborne, Irresistible Revolution.
+Next came some books the Lord put before me, one by Katie Davis, Kisses from Katie, and another by Shane Claiborne, Irresistible Revolution.

 Through these authors, the Lord is confirming what I am already experiencing…Jesus wants me to live the life I am learning about in His word.
 It’s no longer enough to study the word, attend church, and fill my mind with the truth.
 These things are necessary.
 But, He’s calling me to more.